 - A 10 year fixed price guarantee with the flexibility of a year-to-year renewal structure.
 Regardless if your organization upgrades or downgrades service levels, you’ll pay these annual subscription price points through 2020.
 How many other critical institutional expenses can you say that about?

-- An integrated email marketing account at iContact, an industry leading on-demand email marketing service with more than 50,000 customers.
+- An integrated email marketing account at Mailchimp, an industry leading on-demand email marketing service.

 - An integrated social media tool in the form of an embedded institutional blog that features the same branding as your website and is controlled through the same content management interface.
 What’s more, there are integrated solutions to connect your website to other social media outlets like Twitter, Facebook, and Youtube.